aws-samples/aws-modernization-with-sysdig/content/3-posture/_index.md

 ## About this module

-In this module, you will learn about Security Posture, Compliance and remediation for compliance issues.
+In this module, you will learn about Security Posture and Actionable Compliance.

-You will use Sysdig Secure to get an overview of your cloud and Kubernetes security posture and will take action to remediate a couple of detected issues.
+You will use Sysdig Secure to get an overview of your Cloud (CSPM) and Kubernetes (KSPM) security posture and will take action to remediate a couple of detected issues.

 You will also use the *IaC Security* feature to automatically fix one posture issue with the new Sysdig Secure integration with GitHub.

 ## Intro to posture

-What is security posture?
-Definition.

-How is it different to other solutions?
+Security Posture is a wide term used to describe what's the security status of key assets of a company: workloads, cloud resources, permissions, etc.

+Most of the tools available provides a set of controls to check, but no actions or remediations to fix the issue.
-Sysdig Secure Posture & Compliance is able to detect posture issues and remediate them inmediatly.
+Sysdig Secure Actionable Compliance is able to detect posture issues and remediate them inmediatly.

+Adding to this, Actionable Compliance includes the next set of features:

 - No event-based.
 There's no need for a security incident to happen to fetch the data.
 Relevant APIs are fetched periodically to retrieve the latest data to evaluate your security posture status.
 - Sysdig AC persists the resources in its backend, and fetch it at regular intervals.
+This means that there's no need to reevaluate the compliance status of a given resource when there are changes in a benchmark.

 ## Requirements

+- Sysdig Secure SaaS account
+- A cloud account connected to Sysdig Secure
 - For KSPM, you need to deploy the agent with the option `kspm.deploy` enabled.
-- For automatic remediation (the habilit to open a PR with the fix automatically) IaC Security needs to be enabled.
+- For automatic remediation (open a PR with the fix automatically) IaC Security needs to be enabled.

 ## Terminology

-The Sysdig Docs provides a [glossary of relevant terminology](https://docs.sysdig.com/en/docs/sysdig-secure/posture/compliance/actionable-compliance/#appendix) to the compliance topic.
-Here you can find an overview of the main concepts
+The Sysdig Docs provides a [glossary of relevant terminology](https://docs.sysdig.com/en/docs/sysdig-secure/posture/compliance/actionable-compliance/#appendix) to Actionable Compliance terms that is recommended to review before continuing.
-Control:

 ## Status of a control